-Eric's best friend Jake also came from a very musical family.
+His best friend Jake also came from a very musical family.
 They all sang and played instruments and his father was a professional touring guitarist.
-In Elementary school, Eric and Jake (along with the family band) played several talent shows to great enthusiasm.
-In High School, while living in Montana Eric was active in choir performing several solos where he played the piano and sang with the entire choir backing him.
+In Elementary school, he and Jake (along with the family band) played several talent shows to great enthusiasm.
+In High School while living in Montana, Eric was active in choir performing several solos where he played the piano and sang with the entire choir backing him.
 For a short time, he even played keys and sang in a country band called 5Acre formed with friends.
 Upon graduation, he wrote and sang a song for the ceremony with a fellow classmate.
 These early experiences performing for crowds put a bug in Eric that would never go away.

-After living together in downtown Seattle for a year, he and his girlfriend Naomi (a jewelry buyer for Barneys New York) decided to move to New York City together.
-Upon moving, Eric attended random classes in Queens using his military benefits.
+After living together in downtown Seattle for a year, he and his girlfriend Naomi (a jewelry buyer for Barneys New York) decided to move to New York City.
+Upon arrival, Eric attended random college courses in Queens using his military benefits.
 About a year in to the move, the relationship dissolved.
 Naomi stayed in the East Village of Manhattan and Eric moved across the river to Brooklyn.
 Struggling to find his place and purpose in the city, he started looking for musical opportunities.
 After putting out a Craigslist ad looking for bandmates, he met a highly intelligent and musically gifted bass player named Seth Klugman.

 The two rehearsed Eric's songs together in Seth's East Village apartment while looking for the rest of their band.
-One day while working at his retail job in Union Square, a co-worker mentioned to Eric that there was a drummer in another department who was attending NYU's Jazz program.
-Eric introduced himself and shared what he was up to.
+One day while working at his retail job in Union Square, a co-worker mentioned to him that there was a drummer in another department who was attending NYU's Jazz program.
+Eric introduced himself and shared what he and Seth were up to.
 The next rehearsal, Rick sat in and the fit was seamless.
 Rick Martinez was now their drummer.
 The deal was sweetened by the addition of Ricks NYU classmate Jason Evans on guitar.
 The band was now complete.

-The band improved quickly and within a month started playing small circuit gigs around Manhattan and Brooklyn.
-Over a three year period, Rovnik recorded Eric's earliest material and played many historic NYC venues including: The Bitter End, Arlene's Grocery, Sullivan Hall, Cafe Wha, Shrine, The Delancey, Spike Hill, Kenny's Castaway, RockWood Music Hall, Fontana's, and many more.
+"Rovnik" as they called themselves improved quickly and within a month started playing small circuit gigs around Manhattan and Brooklyn.
+Over a three year period, they recorded Eric's earliest material and played many historic NYC venues including: The Bitter End, Arlene's Grocery, Sullivan Hall, Cafe Wha, Shrine, The Delancey, Spike Hill, Kenny's Castaway, RockWood Music Hall, Fontana's, and many more.
 Eric wrote much of his extensive catalog during these years, finding great result in writing a song and watching it come to life thru the band.

-As the members began to go separate ways, Eric and Rick continued playing duo shows together.
+After almost 3 years, members began to go separate ways.
+Eric and Rick continued playing duo shows together.
 After working some difficult dead end day jobs including a year with a moving company, Eric left the city after almost 7 years and headed for Nashville, TN.
-While working for the State of Tennessee Health Department, Eric began recording his first solo EP entitled Hot Times.
+While working for the State of Tennessee Health Department, he began recording his first solo EP entitled Hot Times.
 Upon completion of the EP, he relocated to Montana where he and Rick debuted it with a show and party.
 The attention drawn from the show quickly lead to a series of opportunities throughout the Flathead Valley, an area made up of several towns in the Northwest corner of Montana.